-- i.
-The voting period begins on Tuesday, August 15, 2023 at 9.00 a.m. and ends on Thursday, August 17, 2023 at 5.00 p.m.
-During this period shareholders of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date Friday, August 11, 2023, may cast their vote electronically.
-The e-voting module shall be disabled by CDSL for voting thereafter. - ii.
-Shareholders who have already voted prior to the meeting date would not be entitled to vote again at the meeting venue. - iii.
-Pursuant to SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated 09.12.2020, under Regulation 44 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, listed entities are required to provide remote e-voting facility to its shareholders, in respect of all shareholders' resolutions.
+- The voting period begins on Saturday, August 2, 2025 at 9.00 a.m. and ends on Monday, August 4, 2025 at 5.00 p.m.
+During this period shareholders of the Company, holding shares either in physical form or in dematerialized form, as on the Cut-off date i.e. Tuesday, July 29, 2025, may cast their vote electronically.
+The e-voting module shall be disabled by CDSL for voting thereafter. - Shareholders who have already voted prior to the meeting date would not be entitled to vote again at the meeting venue. - Pursuant to SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated 09.12.2020, under Regulation 44 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, listed entities are required to provide remote e-voting facility to its shareholders, in respect of all shareholders' resolutions.
 However, it has been observed that the participation by the public non-institutional shareholders/retail shareholders is at a negligible level. - Currently, there are multiple e-voting service providers (ESPs) providing e-voting facility to listed entities in India.
-This necessitates registration on various ESPs and maintenance of multiple user IDs and passwords by the shareholders. - In order to increase the efficiency of the voting process, pursuant to a public consultation, it has been decided to enable e-voting to all the Demat account holders, by way of a single login credential, through their Demat accounts/ websites of Depositories/ Depository Participants.
-Demat account holders would be able to cast their vote without having to register again with the ESPs, thereby, not only facilitating seamless authentication but also enhancing ease and convenience of participating in e-voting process.
+This necessitates registration on various ESPs and maintenance of multiple user IDs and passwords by the shareholders. - In order to increase the efficiency of the voting process, pursuant to a public consultation, it has been decided to enable e-voting to all the Demat account holders, by way of a single login credential, through their Demat accounts/ websites of Depositories/ Depository

+- Participants.
+Demat account holders would be able to cast their vote without having to register again with the ESPs, thereby, not only facilitating seamless authentication but also enhancing ease and convenience of participating in e-voting process. - iv.
 In terms of SEBI circular no. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated December 9, 2020 on e-Voting facility provided by Listed Companies, Individual shareholders holding securities in demat mode are allowed to vote through their demat account maintained with Depositories and Depository Participants.
 Shareholders are advised to update their mobile number and email Id in their demat accounts in order to access e-Voting facility.